Next chapter, enjoy

 Everyone had tried to talk to me, to make me talk, but I hadn't said a word to any of them.
 I desperately wanted to ask many things but on the top of my list was where Usami-san was.
 It burned my mouth with how much I wanted to ask, but I couldn't allow the words to escape.
 It was too risky.
 So I said nothing at all.

-I needed to show them I was better, I needed to make up for my sins.
+Even knowing that I knew I needed to show them I was better, I needed to make up for my sins.
 My sins of being a burden, of being me.
 I needed to try, even if I had already died inside.
+As much as Nii-chan saw my true self now, I knew he didn't know how far down the rabbit hole I had gone.
+I did wonder what he thought about it all but at the same time I was too scared to ask.

 So I did, but I started slow.
 A couple of words here and there; a painted on smile; allowing Nii-chan to hold my hand in his own, even though it made me cringe on the inside, a forced laugh, food that tasted like cardboard shoved down my throat, admiring eyes that surveyed the world around me, taking in the 'beauty' of things that I never saw before.